Rendition Circuit: 11-13 April 2004

 Possible rendition of High-Value Detainees, Guantánamo Bay, Romania, and Morocco

-Two weeks before this circuit took place, the same renditions-linked aircraft transferred several ‘High Value Detainees’ from a secret CIA detention facility in Guantnamo Bay, known as Strawberry Fields, and moved them to Morocco.
+Two weeks before this circuit took place, the same renditions-linked aircraft transferred several ‘High Value Detainees’ from a secret CIA detention facility in Guantanamo Bay, known as Strawberry Fields, and moved them to Morocco.
 These detainees had been kept in this secret prison for six months, and were moved out again once it became apparent that US courts were about to exercise greater authority over detention operations on the naval base.
-According to one US official speaking off the record, 'anything that could expose these detainees to individuals outside the government was a nonstarter', necessitating their removal from Guantnamo Bay.
+According to one US official speaking off the record, 'anything that could expose these detainees to individuals outside the government was a nonstarter', necessitating their removal from Guantanamo Bay.

-In the light of this earlier transfer, the flight by the same aircraft - N85VM - from Guantnamo Bay to two further secret prison locations Romania and Morocco on 12-13 April 2004 stands out as a possible further rendition flight, carrying one or more ‘High Value Detainees’ away from the reaches of the US legal system.
+In the light of this earlier transfer, the flight by the same aircraft - N85VM - from Guantanamo Bay to two further secret prison locations - Romania and Morocco - on 12-13 April 2004 stands out as a possible further rendition flight, carrying one or more ‘High Value Detainees’ away from the reaches of the US legal system.
 Indeed, according to the Council of Europe's investigations, published in a 2012 report titled Advancing Accountability in Respect of the CIA Black Site in Romania, Abd al-Rahim al-Nashiri may have been onboard this flight, as he was transferred from Guantanamo to Romania.
 In addition, the aircraft may have been transferring detainees from secret detention in Romania to further secret detention in Morocco.
 Indeed, the invoice submitted for this trip by Richmor Aviation shows that there were six passengers on board for all the flights in this circuit, except for the flight between Romania and Morocco, where there were nine passengers.

 - Click here for more on Abd al-Rahim al-Nashiri's detentions and treatment